Intermodalics/pickit-docs/docs/robot-integrations/fanuc/fanuc_installation_and_setup.rst

 Check controller and software compatibility
 -------------------------------------------

-Pickit is compatible with controllers as of version **R-J30iA** (i.e. R-J30iA, R-J30iB and R-J30iB plus) and the software module **User Socket Msg** for socket communication is required.
+Pickit is compatible with controllers as of version **R-J30iA** (i.e. R-J30iA - V7.X , R-J30iB - V8.X and R-J30iB plus - V9.X) and the
+software module **User Socket Msg** for socket communication is required.
 (The product number for this module is A05B-2600-R648).

 To verify if that software module is installed open the Status version ID page by opening :guilabel:`MENU` > :guilabel:`STATUS` > :guilabel:`Version ID` and then click the :guilabel:`ORDER FI` button.